jerseybryce/PatriotMap/README.md

-# CS321Project
-# This is our project for CS321
+# Please navigate to the bootstrap branch to see the finished project